globalwordnet/schemas/index.md

 **Princeton WordNet Properties**

-* `attribute`: A relation between nominal and adjectival concepts where the concept A is an attribute of concept B.
-* `causes`: A relation between two concepts where concept B comes into existence as a result of concept A.
-* `domain_topic`: A relation between two concepts where B is a a scientific domain (e.g. computing, sport, biology, etc.) of concept A.
-* `domain_region`: A relation between two concepts where B is a geographical / cultural domain of concept A.
-* `has_domain_topic`: A relation between two concepts where A is a a scientific domain (e.g. computing, sport, biology, etc.) of concept B.
-* `has_domain_region`: A relation between two concepts where A is a geographical / cultural domain of concept B.
-* `instance_hyponym`: A relation between two concepts where concept A is a type of concept B, and where B is a terminal node in the hierchy.
-* `holo_member`: A relation between two concepts where concept A is a member/ element of concept B.
-* `holo_part`: A relation between two concepts where concept A is a component of concept B.
-* `holo_substance`: A relation between two concepts where concept B is made of concept A.
 * `hypernym`: A relation between two concepts where concept A is a type of concept B.
 * `hyponym`: A relation between two concepts where concept B is a type of concept A.
+* `instance_hyponym`: A relation between two concepts where concept A is a type of concept B, and where B is a terminal node in the hierchy.
 * `instance_hypernym`: A relation between two concepts where concept B is a type of concept A, and where B is a terminal node in the hierchy.
 * `mero_member`: A relation between two concepts where concept B is a member/ element of concept A.
+* `holo_member`: A relation between two concepts where concept A is a member/ element of concept B.
 * `mero_part`: A relation between two concepts where concept B is a component of concept A.
+* `holo_part`: A relation between two concepts where concept A is a component of concept B.
 * `mero_substance`: A relation between two concepts where concept A is made of concept B.
+* `holo_substance`: A relation between two concepts where concept B is made of concept A.
+* `entails`: A verb X entails Y if X cannot be done unles Y is, or has been done.
+* `causes`: A relation between two concepts where concept B comes into existence as a result of concept A.
 * `similar`: A relation between two concepts where concept A and concept B are closely related in meaning but are not in the same synset.
+* `also`: See also, a reference of weak meaning
+* `attribute`: A relation between nominal and adjectival concepts where the concept A is an attribute of concept B.
+* `verb_group`: Verb senses that similar in meaning and have been manually grouped together.
+* `domain_topic`: A relation between two concepts where B is a a scientific domain (e.g. computing, sport, biology, etc.) of concept A.
+* `has_domain_topic`: A relation between two concepts where A is a a scientific domain (e.g. computing, sport, biology, etc.) of concept B.
+* `domain_region`: A relation between two concepts where B is a geographical / cultural domain of concept A.
+* `has_domain_region`: A relation between two concepts where A is a geographical / cultural domain of concept B.
 * `exemplifies`: Indicates the usage of this word
 * `is_exemplified_by`: Indicates a word involved in the usage described by this word

 **Non-Princeton WordNet Relations**

 * `agent`: A relation between two concepts where concept A is typically the agent of the action expressed by concept B.
-* `also`: See also, a reference of weak meaning
 * `antonym`: An opposite and inherently incompatible word
 * `be_in_state`: A relation between two concepts where concept A is qualified by concept B.
 * `classified_by`: A relation between concept B and a classifier concept A.